Bishodeep/BrokerApplication/Readme.md

 Mediatr patter.
 It is way of seperating the requests whether into command or query.
 All the requests are sperated and handled seperately in their own hanlders.

+Application functions:

+1. One super adim is seeded for creation of broker as well as normal users using different roles.
+2. Once broker is created then brokers can create properties , update them as well as delete.
+3. Normal users can only view properties.

+Note: This is done so that project can be completed with in given time frame.
+A lot of functionalities are self assumed and can be cleared during interview.